danielcamp23/roku-miscellaneous/README.md

 It is necessary to add an authorized api key to the queries.
 Once you get yours, in the config folder, duplicate the omdb-example.json file and rename it to omdb.json; add your api key in that file

+To make a content search, at least 4 letters have to be typed in

 # Roku launch config
 Duplicate the .env.example file and rename it to .env Add your device's IP address and passworkd to this file